ATTORNEYS REPRESENTING CLIENTS IN LANCASTER, PA & YORK, PA

 Things are handled differently when a minor is awarded a settlement.
 These differences protect the best interests of the child and prevent their parent or guardian from using the money for their own purposes.

-One difference is settlements awarded to a minor must be approved by the court.
+One difference is settlements are approved by the court.
 This requires the lawyer to file a petition stating the terms of the settlement and why it is in line with the best interest of the child.
 The court may or may not require a hearing to question the parties involved in approving the petition.

 Another big difference in child injury cases, when compared to adult cases, is the cap on attorney’s fees.
-Even where caps are not typically enforced by the court, they will almost certainly be in a child injury case.
-This is to ensure the child gets the maximum settlement they are entitled to.
+This ensures the child gets the maximum settlement.

 Contact a Child Injury Attorney